Marquette vs. Notre Dame: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +1400

-- In terms of its odds to win the national championship (+1400), Marquette is fourth-best in the country.
-It is three spots below that, seventh-best, according to computer rankings.
+- Marquette is fourth-best in college basketball in terms of its odds to win the national championship (+1400), but only seventh-best, according to computer rankings.

 Check out all the futures bets available at BetMGM!